Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: General Mann iterations

 Given initial points $x^0,y^0\in C$ and adopting the convention $Tx^{-1}=y^0$, the Mann iterates are given by the following sequential averaging scheme

-This iteration is very general and includes, among others, the classical Krasnosel'ski\u{\i}-Mann, Halpern, and Ishikawa iterations (see Section \ref{specialMann}).
-We are interested in determining the array of coefficients $\pi$ that minimize the norm of the residuals $\|x^n-Tx^n\|$ after $n$ iterations.
+This iteration is very general and includes the classical Krasnosel'ski\u{\i}-Mann, Halpern, and Ishikawa iterations (see Section \ref{specialMann}).
+We are interested in determining the matrix of coefficients $\pi$ that minimize the norm of the residuals $\|x^n-Tx^n\|$ after $n$ iterations.
 More precisely, we seek to minimize the worst-case among all possible runs of \eqref{generalmann}, that is